 Types of awards.
-The Plan permits the awards of incentive and nonstatutory share-based awards, share appreciation rights, restricted shares and restricted share units.
+The Plan permits the awards of incentive and non-statutory share options, share appreciation rights, restricted shares and restricted share units.
 The following briefly describe the principal features of the various awards that may be granted under the 2011 Share Incentive Plan.